nbarikipoulos/poppy-robot-core/README.md

 ## TLTR;

-You just have to install this node module on your local computer, to turn on your Poppy and enjoy.
+You just have to install this node module on your local computer, to turn on your Poppy (Ergo Jr, if not read [this](##discovering-robot-configuration)) and enjoy.

 The next line will globally install the module on your computer (more details are available [here](###installation)):
 ```shell